AdobeDocs/journey-optimizer.fr-FR/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >Vous pouvez également dupliquer une campagne active existante pour en créer une nouvelle.[En savoir plus](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->
+   >Vous pouvez également dupliquer une campagne active existante pour en créer une nouvelle.
+[En savoir plus](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->

 <!--1.
 In the **[!UICONTROL Properties]** section, specify when you want to execute the campaign: